isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 ---

-## v0 Baseline.
+## v0 Baseline

 <div ><img src="./images/img_v00ii.py.png" height="100%"/></div>

 ???
-## Euclidean Algorithm
+## Improved Euclidean Algorithm O(n^2)
 The classic algorithm does the job.
-In this example we use the first version with a temporary variable, which is not as efficient the second, but good enough for our case.
+In this example we use the first version with a temporary variable, which is not as efficient the second, but easier to come up and good enough for our case.

+## Binary GCD algorithm (Stein's algorithm) O(n^2)
+It replaces division with arithmetic shifts, comparisons, and subtraction.
+Somewhat faster but more complex.
+Still also quadratic cost.

+Other algorithms with better asymptotical cost are known, but are more useful for bigger integers.

 ---

-## v1 Don't reinvent the wheel.
+## v1 Don't reinvent the wheel
 ### V0 vs V0 speedup: 1.00x; &emsp; &emsp; V0 -> 98 263 years (N=2^20)

 <div ><img src="./images/img_v01.py.png" height="100%"/></div>